What is Personalization in Marketing?

 The study explains that personalized marketing works for two reasons:

 1. Information Overload: We’re bombarded with ads everywhere we go.
 With so many generic ads it all starts to fade away into the background.
+Personalized marketing cuts through the clutter by providing something that stands out.

 2. The Desire for Control: Personalized marketing works for the consumers, filtering out unnecessary information and handing over the control to the consumer.
+By giving them the option to choose what they see, marketers can give consumers a sense of control over their experience.

 Andrew Shapiro, the author of The Control Revolution points out that “our interest in personal control is motivated as much by a survival instinct as by narcissism.
 It is key to our sense of self-esteem and confidence”